brian32768/map46/geocaches/README.md

 I listed everything that I did here anyway, just in case.

- npm install --save-dev ol
+ npm install --save ol
- npm install --save-dev bootstrap npm install --save-dev sass npm install --save-dev node-sass npm install --save-dev gulp@^next npm install --save-dev glyphicons-halflings
+ npm install --save bootstrap
+ npm install --save sass
+ npm install --save node-sass
+ npm install --save gulp@^next
+ npm install --save glyphicons-halflings

 Bootstrap wants this but for some reason does not install it.

- npm install --save-dev popper.js@^1.14.4
+ npm install --save popper.js@^1.14.4

 # test it (from a cmd not a bash)